 “It’s All About Shoes”

 British street-style photographer Suzanne Middlemass has assembled a collection of her most striking shots of fanciful footwear from around the world in a not-to-miss coffee table book.
 Middlemass showcases more than 300 showstopping styles spotted on the streets of major fashion capitals including New York, Paris, London, Milan, Berlin, and Copenhagen.

 Created by the French shoe legend himself, this artfully presented monograph highlights the extraordinary range of Louboutin’s craft, from his iconic red-sole heels to his fetishistic pieces created in collaboration with David Lynch.
 The book also features Louboutin’s biography, photos of the interiors of his homes in Paris and Egypt, and behind-the-scenes shots of his studios and workshops.

 In his surprisingly unfiltered and revealing memoir, Nike founder Phil Knight — known for rarely speaking to the public — pulls back the curtain on the company’s early beginnings as a scrappy startup and its inspiring transformation into one of the world’s most iconic and profitable brands.
-For over 400 pages, the mogul shares colorful stories, musings and pearls of wisdom on life, business and entrepreneurship.
+In over 400 pages, the mogul shares colorful stories, musings, and pearls of wisdom on life, business, and entrepreneurship.